Rosalina121/SiriFlask/README.md

 You can try these from `make_a_wish`:
  -  `iTunes_open` to open iTunes or literally any other application.
 I got tired of Cortana asking me if I want to open *iTunesHelper.exe*.
  - `play_pause` to simulate pressing a media button.
 It's using `pyautogui` which is also used in other examples.
 You can see some commented code that used the `win32api` but it was hardly an elegant solution (but still a working one).
  - `shutdown(val)` and `abort_shutdown` are just like their CMD counterparts.
-One will shut down your PC after specified time (in minutes) and the other will abort it.
+One will shut down your PC after a specified time (in minutes) and the other will abort it.
 I'm using NirCMD here however, since I just wanted to try it (and by try it I mean shutting off the PC when testing since I forgot an argument).
- - `volume(val)` sets system volume to specified amount.
+ - `volume(val)` sets system volume to the specified amount.
 It accepts values from 0 to 100 and converts that to NirCMD value range.
 Honestly it will accept anything and at worst throw an error since i don't check wether the value is within range.
  - `audio_mute` will send a hotkey.
 The one in example is the one I use to mute myself on Discord.
  - `audio_microphone`, `audio_midi`, `audio_headphones`, `audio_speakers` will use NirCMD to change the deafult audio input and/or output device.
 The arguments 1 and 2 mean changing the default media and communications device respectively.
 Without it would just change one (I think only media) and leave the other one as a default for communications.
 I use this to switch between my headphones and speakers, as well as 2 microphones.
 Note: NirCMD takes the device's name as an argument.
 If some devices have the same name you can rename one in the Windows Sound settings, since NirCMD takes the first one.
  - `next_song` skips a song.
 Uses other `pyautogui` hotkey like `'nexttrack'`.